 Reflection Piece, Indigenous Research Methodologies: The role of Human-Centred Design in Indigenous Research

-Gareth Loudon, Cardiff School of Art & Design, Cardiff Metropolitan University
+Gareth Loudon, School of Design, Royal College of Art.

 Introduction

-My reflections are mainly based on insights gained from discussions at the Indigenous Methods Workshop in Brazil, held at Casa Rio and Museu do Índio in Rio de Janeiro from the 19th to the 23rd March 2019 (People’s Palace Projects, 2021) held in partnership between the Arts and Humanities Research Council (AHRC), the Economic and Social Research Council (ESRC) and the People’s Palace Projects.
+My reflections are mainly based on insights gained from discussions at the Indigenous Research Methods Workshop in Brazil, held at Casa Rio and Museu do Índio in Rio de Janeiro from the 19th to the 23rd March 2019, a partnership between the Arts and Humanities Research Council (AHRC), the Economic and Social Research Council (ESRC) and the People’s Palace Projects (People’s Palace Projects, 2021).
 The workshop in Brazil brought together researchers who had undertaken twelve different collaborative indigenous research projects across ten different countries (Brazil, Colombia, India, Mongolia, Kenya, Uganda, Sudan, Kiribati, Papua New Guinea and Dominica).
 The focus of the workshop was to discuss issues relating to indigenous engagement, research partnerships and knowledge mobilisation.
-In preparation for the workshop the ESRC and AHRC commissioned case studies from the twelve projects as well as a think piece from Giovanna Fassetta and Maria Grazia Imperiale (2019) summarising the global literature.
+In preparation for the workshop the ESRC and AHRC commissioned case studies from the twelve projects, as well as a think piece from Giovanna Fassetta and Maria Grazia Imperiale (2019) summarising the global literature.
 There were also follow-on webinars in April 2020 and March 2021 (People’s Palace Projects, 2021).

-One of the case studies was my collaborative project with Professor Santhosh Kumar at Amrita Vishwa Vidyapeetham in India.
+One of the case studies was my collaborative project with Professor Santhosh Kumar, based at Amrita Vishwa Vidyapeetham in India.
 The project explored how human-centred design (HCD) research methods can be used to engage with and support indigenous communities in rural India, with a focus on how to improve their health and well-being (Loudon et al., 2019).
 The project was a collaboration with researchers from Amrita Vishwa Vidyapeetham in India; villagers from indigenous tribal communities in the Kerala State of India; medical doctors and healthcare workers who work in these rural communities; and experts in eHealth solutions.
-Human-centred design is a problem-solving process that is often used to create new products, systems or services based on the needs, desires and context of a community or particular individuals (Giacomin, 2014; Brown, 2019).
+Human-centred design is a problem-solving process that is often used to create new products, systems or services based on the needs, desires and context of a community or a particular group of individuals (Giacomin, 2014; Brown, 2019).
 Human-centred design is inherently collaborative and interdisciplinary, bringing together methods and skills from disciplines such as anthropology, design, economics and engineering.

-Many important topics were discussed in the workshop in Brazil and the subsequent webinars including access to academic literature; how funding structures can lead to unequal relationships between researchers in the Global North and the Global South; and the importance of engagement in forums held in the Global South (People’s Palace Projects, 2021).
+Many important topics were discussed in the workshop in Brazil and the subsequent webinars, including access to academic literature; how funding structures can lead to unequal relationships between researchers in the Global North and the Global South; and the importance of engagement in forums held in the Global South (People’s Palace Projects, 2021).
 I will touch on some of these discussions, but mainly focus on issues raised relating to self-determination; the importance of creating tangible benefits for indigenous communities; the role of interdisciplinary research; and the emphasis on building capabilities.
 The reason for the focus on these particular issues is that I believe the key principles and practices of human-centred design can be used to help address them.
 However, there are significant implications for how research should be funded and organised if such an approach is to be successful.
 I initially lay out some of the key points made by participants at the workshop in Brazil, followed by a brief explanation of why I believe that human-centred design principles and practices can be effective, including an example of work undertaken by Amrita Vishwa Vidyapeetham with an indigenous community in India.
-Finally, I address some of the challenges raised at the workshop, the webinars and through the case studies and suggest possible ways forward.
+Finally, I address some of the challenges raised at the workshop, the webinars and through the case studies and suggest possible ways forward for the field.

 Insights from Indigenous Methods Workshop in Brazil